-Which technical and social factors dominate on platforms?
-Which content enters public communication and the individual media repertoire, and if so, how?
+Why do digital media feed us certain messages and not others?
+Which technical service providers and algorithms play a role when messages reach us?
+Which of these functions are socially acceptable and which, on the other hand, constitute manipulation?
 The project funded by the Volkswagen Foundation and located between media law and computer science, wants to make this visible with a new method (STEAM) and thus offer media regulation opportunities for new regulatory approaches.

-Societal communication has changed profoundly in the wake of ongoing digitalisation, without media law instruments and approaches having sufficiently adapted to this.
-In view of new compositions of actors and the use of algorithmic systems and other technologies, new approaches to media regulation are required.
-While the ideal of maintaining media diversity has been the primary concern so far, it is now no longer scarce channels but new systems and actors embedded in them that determine whether and how a certain content of public communication reaches an individual's media repertoire.
+Societal communication has changed profoundly in the wake of ongoing digitalisation.
+As new players are active and algorithmic systems as well as other technologies are used, new approaches to media regulation may also be required.
+While the ideal of maintaining media diversity has been the primary concern so far, it is now no longer scarce channels but complex systems of the most diverse actors that determine what chance a certain content has of being perceived.

-The project is one of seven project consortia from the social and technical sciences funded by the Volkswagen Foundation with a total of 9.8 million euros.
+The project is one of seven project consortia from the social and technical sciences funded by the Volkswagen Foundation.
 All selected projects are scheduled to run for three to four years and will each receive funding of around 1.5 million euros.
 Further information on the Volkswagen Foundation's initiative "Artificial Intelligence and the Society of the Future"

 can be found at https://www.volkswagenstiftung.de/en/funding/our-funding-portfolio-at-a-glance/artificial-intelligence-and-the-society-of-the-future.